 Will there be sales tax on my order?

 If you live in California, New York, Illinois or Minnesota you will be charged applicable sales tax because we have physical presence in these states.
 If you live elsewhere, you will not be charged sales tax.

 What if I need to change my order?

 Our most up to date information regarding order changes and edits can be found here.

 What if I want to cancel my order?

 Our cancellation policy can be found here.

 Where do you ship?

-We ship doors everywhere in the contiguous United States and lower Canadian provinces.
+We ship doors everywhere in the contiguous United States.
 We've shipped Semihandmade doors to 48 states and the Great White North since our launch in late 2010 (yes, we're counting!).

 How is my order shipped?